-- Pump or bail water out of the house/business and shovel out the mud while it's moist.
-Give walls and floors a chance to dry out. - Before your house/business is fully aired out, scrub all woodwork and floors with a stiff brush to avoid streaking, always start washing a wall from the bottom up. - Take all wooden furniture outdoors, and remove all drawers and moving parts.
+- Before your house/business is fully aired out, scrub all woodwork and floors with a stiff brush to avoid streaking, always start washing a wall from the bottom up. - Take all wooden furniture outdoors, and remove all drawers and moving parts.
 Clean off mud and dirt.
 Do not leave furniture in the sun or it will warp. - Upholstered furniture should be examined, cleaned and dried by an experienced upholsterer. - Clean metal objects right away, especially iron, which should be cleaned with a cloth saturated with kerosene. - Wall-to-wall carpets should be raised to allow air to circulate.
 Draperies, linens, and clothing should be laundered. - Do whatever you can to avoid further damage and to make temporary (but not permanent) repairs.
 Keep records of expenses incurred in preventing further damage.